nipdep/svhnL/docs/source/index.rst

 Welcome to svhnL's documentation!
 ===================================

-**svhnL** is a Python library for download and process for multi-digit recognition (MDR) task under any major deep learning framework [TensorFlow, JAX, Torch].
-In summary, the library provides function to download, extract datasets from `the original svhn dataset <http://ufldl.stanford.edu/housenumbers/>`_, convert annotation file format, and dataset generator function that specialy designed for MDR tasks.
+**svhnL** is a Python library for downloading and processing images for a multi-digit recognition (MDR) task under any major deep learning framework [TensorFlow, JAX, Torch].
+In summary, the library provides function to download, extract datasets from `the original SVHN dataset <http://ufldl.stanford.edu/housenumbers/>`_, convert annotation file format, and generate datasets that are specially designed for MDR tasks.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.